Daniel G. Horvitz: Later career

 Over the years, Horvitz taught at the University of Pittsburgh, at North Carolina State University and at UNC-Chapel Hill.
 In 1962, he joined the Research Triangle Institute (today RTI International), rising to executive vice president in 1983.
 During his time with RTI, Horvitz was involved in the design of several large scale survey projects, e.g. the National Assessment of Educational Progress, and contributed to the advancement of the Randomized Response technique to achieve reliable survey estimates for sensitive questions.

 In 1990, when the National Institute of Statistical Sciences was founded, Horvitz served as the interim director.
 He was a former vice president and fellow of the American Statistical Association and received the Distinguished Service Award of the National Institute of Statistical Sciences.
+In 1993 Horvitz was awarded the American Statistical Association's Founders Award.

 Private life

 Dan Horvitz was actively engaged in Jewish communities.
 He was a former trustee and president of the Blumenthal Jewish Home, now in Greensboro, North Carolina and a president (1988–1990) of the Jewish Federation of Raleigh-Cary.
-He died June 1, 2008 in Boca Raton, FL, and was survived by his children Barbara, Gary and Paul.
+He died June 1, 2008, in Boca Raton, Florida, and was survived by his children Barbara, Gary and Paul.